BBC Scotland: Current services

+BBC Alba

 BBC Scotland operates BBC Alba, broadcasting programming in Gaelic for up to seven hours a day.
 The channel is a joint partnership between BBC Scotland and MG Alba and is available across the UK on satellite and cable services and Freeview in Scotland only.
 During downtime, BBC Alba simulcasts Gaelic radio station BBC Radio nan Gàidheal with an in-vision graphical overlay.
 Prior to digital switchover, some Gaelic programming was carried on BBC Two Scotland, however this ceased following the switchover.